gruntwork-io/kubergrunt/README.md

 This command should be run by a **cluster administrator** to ensure access to the Secrets are tightly controlled.

-See the command help for all the available options: `kubergrunt tls gencert --help`.
+See the command help for all the available options: `kubergrunt tls gen --help`.

 ## Who maintains this project?